kylerove/kylerove-r-theme/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-hrbrmisc is @hrbrmstr's personal R pkg
+kylerove-r-theme is @kylerove's personal R pkg based directly off of hrbrmstr/hrbrmisc

 ### Code of Conduct